serhatcelik/avsub/README.md

 # AVsub

-A simplified CLI for FFmpeg.
+A simplified command-line interface for FFmpeg.

 ## OS Support